springboardmentor0327/Text_Summarization_Infosys_Internship_Oct2024/README.md

 ---

+## **Evaluation Metrics**
+To evaluate the quality of generated summaries, we use the following metrics:

+### **1. ROUGE (Recall-Oriented Understudy for Gisting Evaluation)**
+- Compares the overlap between the generated summary and reference summary using N-grams, word sequences, and longest common subsequences.

+### **2. BLEU (Bilingual Evaluation Understudy)**
+- Measures how similar the generated summary is to the reference summary by comparing word-level N-grams.
+- Typically used for machine translation but applied here for summarization.

+---

 ## **Gradio Implementation**
 To make these techniques accessible, we integrated them into a **Gradio Web Interface**.
 Users can:
 - Upload text or PDF files.